BIO2003 : Field Identification Skills

 Entomology: collection, curation and identification of insects using taxonomic keys;

-Ornithology: field identification of birds by sight and sound using field guides, with demonstrations of capture, inspection and ringing;
+Ornithology: field identification of birds by sight using field guides, with demonstrations of identification in the wild, from photos and in the hand (captured for ringing);capture, inspection and ringing;

 Higher plants: identification using taxonomic keys, and diagnosis of community types using the National Vegetation Classification, vegetation mapping, curation of herbarium specimens;